How to Get From Kampot to Siem Reap

-There are 4 ways to get from Kampot to Siem Reap.
-You can choose between the indirect bus via phnom penh, bus, flight, taxi.
-The most affordable option is by indirect bus via phnom penh, starting from $16.
-The fastest route is by flight (4h 40m).
+There are four ways to travel the 450 km distance from Kampot to Siem Reap.
+You can choose between the indirect bus via Phnom Penh, bus, flight, and private.

 4h 40m